undecaf/typo3-in-a-box/README.md

 $ t3 stop --
 ```

-to stop _both_ containers.
-If you wish to have the stopped containers removed, too,
+to stop the container.
+If you wish to have the stopped container removed, too,
-append `--rm` to `t3 run` or `t3 stop`.
+type `t3 stop --rm` instead.

 #### Database credentials

 Database credentials can be defined by [host environment variables](#host-environment-variables)
-`T3_DB_NAME`, `T3_DB_USER` and `T3_DB_PW`.
-If not set then the database name, user and password
+`T3_DB_NAME`, `T3_DB_USER`, `T3_DB_PW` and `T3_DB_ROOT_PW`.
+If not set then the database name, user and password all default to `t3` and `T3_DB_ROOT_PW` defaults
-all default to `t3`.
+to `toor`.

 ## Developing for TYPO3

-The following sections describes how this project can aid in customizing or
+This section addresses primarily integrators and extension developers.
-developing TYPO3 extensions or otherwise altering the source code of your TYPO3
+It describes how to use this TYPO3 image for customizing or developing
-installation.
+TYPO3 extensions or otherwise altering the source code of your TYPO3 installation.

 ### Using an IDE

-In order to work on your TYPO3 installation in an IDE, the TYPO3 root directory needs to be
+In order to work on your TYPO3 installation in an IDE, the TYPO3 root directory
-exposed to a working directory where the current user has sufficient (read and write)
+needs to be exposed to a working directory at the host where the current user has
-permissions.
-At the container volume mount point, this is usually not the case.
+sufficient (read and write) permissions.
+This is usually not the case at the container volume mount point.

 `t3` uses the [bindfs](https://bindfs.org/) utility  (available for Debian-like and
 macOS hosts) to solve this problem.
 See below for what is happening [behind the scenes](#behind-the-scenes).